"America deserved 9/11, dude. Fuck it, I'm saying it."

 His whole brand proves a point: you can be a gym bro and a socialist.
 You can care about workers' rights and also talk about lifting.
 The aesthetics of masculinity don't have to come with right-wing politics attached.

 He's described himself as the "Rush Limbaugh for Zoomers."
 Inflammatory, sure.
-But it captures something real about his role in the media ecosystem.
+But accurate about his role in the media ecosystem.

 The Self-Deprecating Twist